BS in Computer Engineering Technology

 The Bachelor of Science in Computer Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET), http://www.abet.org .

 The Program Educational Objectives (PEO) of the Computer Engineering Technology program are to produce graduates who are prepared with the depth of knowledge, breadth of experiences and an attitude of professionalism that will enable them to:

-- pursue life-long learning to enhance their undergraduate degree and advance their careers.
+- Pursue professional development to enhance their undergraduate degree and advance their careers